aws-amplify/amplify-cli/graphql-transform-tutorial.md

 **Note: To use the @auth directive, the API must be configured to use Amazon Cognito UserPools.
 Support for more authorization strategies will come in the future.**

 **There is currently a bug with the user pool creation so to make this work you need to have your own user pool and then pass the id via a CloudFormation parameter.
-Ask parismic for help with this.
 The amplify cli user pool with default setting will not work either and they are fixing this.**

 ```graphql
 type Task